Duration of Course: 6 days ----- £1725 Ceilidh Place Hotel

 * All transport at location included.

-* Pick up/drop off to/from Inverness airport bus and train Station.
+* Pick up/drop off to/from Inverness accommodation or train Station.

 Every photographer has a favourite location and if pushed to choose one, this would be mine.
 The sheer variety of breathtaking scenery provides an inexhaustible supply of photographic material, from individual shapely mountains like Stac Pollaidh and Cul Mor to the outrageous high domed peak of Suilven and thence to lush woodlands and pure white sand beaches that dazzle the eyes whilst surrounded by lagoons of turquoise and aquamarine.
-Truly even the Caribean would be hard pushed to compete with the appearance of some of the West coast beaches, though your toes might drop off in the numbing cold water.
-Inverpolly even has its fair share of impressive waterfalls, great for those days when the sun refuses to put in an appearance.
-In my opinion Inverpolly has it all, including the best pie shop in Scotland (I kid you not).
-Ullapool is our base on the outskirts of the Inverpolly reserve.
-It is the biggest highland town in the area and it is also the gateway to the Isles of Lewis and Harris, but it isn't big or ugly, it is in fact a gorgeous little fishing town set on picturesque Loch Broom.
+Truly even the Caribbean would be hard pushed to compete with the appearance of some of the West coast beaches, though your toes might drop off in the numbing cold water.
+Inverpolly and neighbouring Assynt even has its fair share of impressive waterfalls, great for those days when the sun refuses to put in an appearance.
+In my opinion these two regions of Scotland have it all, including the best pie shop in Scotland (I kid you not).
+Ullapool will be our base on the outskirts of the Inverpolly reserve.
+It is the biggest highland town in the area and it is also the gateway to the Isles of Lewis and Harris, but it isn't big and it's not ugly, it is in fact a gorgeous little fishing town set on picturesque Loch Broom.

-During the four day Autumn course you will be staying half board at the wonderful family run Ceilidh Place Hotel, a place noted for its friendliness and fine home cooked meals.
+During the six day Autumn course you will be staying half board at the charming family run Ceilidh Place Hotel, a relaxed and friendly premises with charm, character and fine home cooked meals.
 You won't find a kettle, or tea / coffee making facilities in your room, neither will you find a TV, instead you get a wonderful homely and comfortable communal lounge on the first floor, just outside your individually named rooms containing a pot pourri of different seats, slumpy sofas and chaise long, all of which positively beg you to curl up with a decent book and sup tea.
 This you'll get from the attached communal kitchen where all those tea/coffee making facilities missing from your room are kept, together with a fridge, milk, bread, butter, jam and an honesty box driven bar with an assortment of whiskies and liquors.
-It really is a dream photographic holiday and it always proves a great course and a beautiful location.
+It really is a perfect relaxing base for your photographic adventure with easy access to outstanding locations.

 For those wishing to join either of the Inverpolly courses, it is best to arrive on the day before it commences and stay overnight in Inverness based accommodation OR take the overnight sleeper train from Euston - London to arrive in Inverness around 08.30 hours on the morning of the commencement date.
 I will be making pick-ups from Inverness accommodation and from the train station around 10am on the morning of the start of the course whereat I will drive to Ullapool and our hotel for arrival there around 12.30pm.
-With just five folk (including the driver) on board my seven seater, there will be plenty of room for gear or luggage at either end of the course and room to spread yourself out, not to mention more time for me to assist you with capturing these mesmerisingly beautiful landscapes.
+With just five folk (including the driver) on board my seven seater, there will be plenty of room for gear and luggage at either end of the course and even more room to spread yourselves out once the luggage is deposited in your hotel rooms.
+Small groups present far better group dynamics and enable me to gift much more time and assistance to help you with capturing these mesmerisingly beautiful landscapes.

-5 Day Winter Course.
+6 Day Autumn Course.
 Grade: Moderate Mostly short duration walks, average fitness required.
+Terms and Conditions apply.